victorstack-ai/drupal-ai-issue-3572096/docs/modules/ai_search/index.md

 1. Enable the AI Search module
 2. Enable at least one Vector Database Provider (VDB Provider)
-3. Create a Search API Server & Index with AI Search as the back-end (follow the instructions during the configuration process)
+3. Create a Search API Server & Index with AI Search as the back-end (follow the instructions during the configuration process).
+It is recommended to index the URL of the content to give your LLM access to this information: otherwise it may make unexpected decisions about what the URL to display is
 4. Index your content

 ### Use in Views